 Within the Precambrian limestone of Cougar Valley are the Nakimu Caves, a series of subterranean passages which were formed by underground streams flowing through fractured, soluble rock.
 Over three miles of passages have been explored and mapped and, so far, this is one of the largest known systems in Canada.
-For reasons of public safety it is forbidden to enter these caves at present.
-Three miles east of Rogers Pass there is evidence of another underground system, the full extent of which has not yet been determined.
+Three miles east of Rogers Pass there is evidence of another underground system, the full extent of which has not yet been determin